appdev-lessons/refactoring-msm-queries-1/content.md

 Since it is returning an instance of the `Director` class, `.director` is a good name, I think; just like `.director_id` was a good name for the column/method that returned an `Integer`.
 Perhaps `.director_instance` or `.director_row` or `.director_record` might be more descriptive than `.director`?
 I could buy that argument (you know I love long and descriptive names), but `.director` is the convention in the Rails community when returning an ActiveRecord instance `Director`.

 In most projects, the choice of what you call your methods, view templates, and anything else internal to your codebase (and not user-facing) is entirely up to you.
-Since this is a refactoring project, though, and the point of it is to change internal implementation while holding user-facing functionality constant, `rails grade` will be checking to see that you defined a new method called `.director`; so name it that.
+Since this is a refactoring project, though, and the point of it is to change internal implementation while holding user-facing functionality constant, `rake grade` will be checking to see that you defined a new method called `.director`; so name it that.

 ### Make it return the right thing

-Instead of just returning the string `"Hello!"`, let's make the method do it's job: look up the row in the directors table corresponding to the receiving movie's `director_id`, and return an instance of `Director`.
+Instead of just returning the string `"Hello!"`, let's make the method do its job: look up the row in the directors table corresponding to the receiving movie's `director_id`, and return an instance of `Director`.

 Let's do it step-by-step, and look at the value of `<%= @the_movie.director %>` in the details page of a movie at each step along the way: